VassermanV/Ansible_AWS/README.md

 - Ansible_Subnet - is a .yml playbook with the script, which creates a Subnet with a defined CIDR and is attached to existing VPC.
 - volumes.yml - playbook to create independent volume (not attached to any EC2) with variable, for further use.
 - status_security_group.yml -  playbook to see detailed information regarding all existing SG in specified VPC (by adding vpc-id parameter) or detailed information, regarding specific SG, by adding group-id parameter.
-- vpc_subnet_info.yьд - playbook to see detailed information regarding all existing subnets in specified VPC (by adding vpc-id parameter).
+- vpc_subnet_info.yml - playbook to see detailed information regarding all existing subnets in specified VPC (by adding vpc-id parameter).
+- check_stop_ec2.yml - playbook to see an instance in the running state, enter its ID to variable and shut down by defining instance id in variable.